Thailand Family Holidays - travel tips for parents

 Cheap, direct flights

 Asian holidays are a simple way to combine a city and beach holiday.
-Enjoy a few days shopping and visiting the cultural highlights of Bangkok before chilling on the beach in Phuket or Koh Samui.
-For a splash of adventure a trip north to Chiang Mai is the perfect solution.
+Enjoy a few days shopping and visiting the cultural highlights of Bangkok or Singapore before chilling on the beach in Phuket or Koh Samui.

 You will need to buy bottled water for your stay in Thailand both for drinking and brushing teeth.
 This isn't a biggie as you can literally buy water everywhere but if you want to save some cash head to a local supermarket to buy water as the resort convenience stores will charge five times the price.

 For sterilising bottles or other baby items we would use the tap water as it gets treated by the sterilising tablet.
-This leads to the next tip - the simplest and lightweight option for sterilisation is the basic dissolvable tablets that can be purchased from chemists and supermarkets.
-Take a basic tuperware container for the items to soak for the appropriate time and you are all sorted.
+This leads to the next tip - the simplest and lightweight option for sterilisation is the basic dissolvable tablets that can be purchased from chemists and supermarkets in your home country.
+Take a basic tupperware container for the items to soak for the appropriate time and you are all sorted.

 Transport options in Thailand